jackmadden246/jackmadden246/README.md

 - 🐍 Completed courses on Python, SQL, data science, and the command line, for example
 - 🐥 Finished Xander Talent's Software Engineer Academy in 2022
 - 🔭 I’m currently working on a project involving creating a Learning Management System for Xander Talent
-- 🌱 I’m currently learning about Django and React
+- 🌱 I’m currently learning Django and React
 - ⚡ Fun facts: I enjoy travelling 🌐 video games 🎮 tennis 🎾and going to the gym 💪

 You can reach me on jackmadden782@gmail.com